Olamide1/tori/README.md

 - If account doesn't exist; show proper and correct error message.
 - Create company on sign up; do a proper linking of models.
 - Show previously saved Database Credentials (in the Settings??)
+- Better error message if we can't connect to the database when they execute queries...